Whitepaper: Structural Inclusion

 - 4 min read

-This whitepaper examines inclusion not as a communications exercise, but as an organisational condition.
-It outlines how credibility forms through repeated decisions, why rhetorical inclusion creates fragility, and why these dynamics are especially visible in unequal contexts such as South Africa.
+This whitepaper examines inclusion as a structural property rather than a communicative stance.
+It traces how credibility forms through repeated decisions, why symbolic inclusion creates fragility, and why these dynamics are most legible in unequal contexts, particularly South Africa.

-This paper does not define a system for applying inclusion.
-Instead, it situates inclusion as a structural problem and directs readers to a standalone framework designed for diagnostic and strategic use.
+This paper does not propose an implementation system.
+It situates inclusion as a structural problem and directs readers to a separate diagnostic framework designed for strategic use.

 Related framework